 For Women with Breast Cancer, Higher Vitamin D Levels Associated with Improved Survival

 BUFFALO, N.Y. — A new study adds to the evidence that vitamin D can help fight some forms of cancer.
-The study, which was led by researchers at Roswell Park Cancer Institute and Kaiser Permanente, shows that women with higher levels of vitamin D when diagnosed with breast cancer experienced longer cancer-free survival and were about 30% less likely to die from the disease.
+The study, which was led by researchers at Roswell Park Comprehensive Cancer Center and Kaiser Permanente, shows that women with higher levels of vitamin D when diagnosed with breast cancer experienced longer cancer-free survival and were about 30% less likely to die from the disease.
 The study was published online ahead of print today by the journal JAMA Oncology.

 “This large prospective observational study provides compelling evidence that higher levels of vitamin D at the time of breast cancer diagnosis can reduce the risk of breast cancer progression and death,” says the first author of the study, Song Yao, PhD, Associate Professor of Oncology in the Department of Cancer Prevention and Control at Roswell Park.
 “The reduced risk was more pronounced in younger women, specifically those diagnosed with breast cancer before menopause.
 Our study suggests that vitamin D may extend survival in women diagnosed with breast cancer.”